 Designed to work with almost any prescription and frame

-Transitions is a $100 add-on to any lens prescription.
+Transitions are a $100 add-on to any single vision rx lens.

 In order to make prescription lenses we need your pupillary distance (PD).
 This is the distance in millimeters from one eye pupil to the other.
 Some written prescriptions have this measurement marked down, if so please select "I know my Pupillary Distance" and enter the number below.

 If you do not know or do not have this information please follow the instructions below to do a "PD Self Test"

 Take a credit card sized card and a camera/camera phone.

 Hold camera up to eye level and allow about 12-16 inches between your face and the lens.